VISIT ITALIAN WINERIES LANGHE

 Visitare_cantine_Langhe_600x300

-SlowDays offers authentic and exclusive experiences to discover the typical products of Piedmont.
+SlowDays proposes authentic and exclusive experiences to discover the typical products of Piedmont.

-Visits to wineries in the Langhe are always an opportunity to learn about the history of a family, which then becomes the history of a territory.
+Visits to cellars in the Langhe are always an opportunity to get to know the history of a family, which then becomes the history of a territory.

-Anyone who wants to immerse themselves in the wonderful world of Italian wines should put Piedmont on their list and start thinking about visiting the wineries of the Langhe.
+Anyone wishing to immerse themselves in the wonderful world of Italian wines should put Piedmont on their list and start thinking about visiting the cellars of the Langhe.

 This often-overlooked region in northwest Italy is home to some of the country’s most excellent, authentic, and exceptional wines.

-Did you know that we at SlowDays can organize a tour of Langhe wineries for you, including choosing small, authentic productions and native wines to discover?
+Did you know that we at SlowDays can organize a Langhe wine-tasting tour for you, including small, authentic productions and indigenous wines to discover?

 We are ``Slow``